buddydev/buddypress-notifications-widget/readme.txt

 1. This shows notifications in widget screenshot.png

 == Changelog ==
+= 1.2.1 =
+ * Test with BuddyPress 2.9.0
+ * Correct the name of the translation files.

 = 1.2.0 =
  * Complete rewrite of the widget
  * Added option to allow showing widget even when there are no notifications.